xiang/cb-exercise/README.md

 I found it strange that the resource monitoring for my instance didn't reflect the load I was generating on the box, either due to the nature of the resource usage or how the monitoring is done.

-There are a number of things I might've done differently if I'd had more time, among them:
+There are a number of things I might've done differently if I'd had more time:

 tighter access control
-a better app build process with versioning containers for aws cli and terraform further investigation into ECS
+a better app build process with versioning
+containers for aws cli and terraform
+further investigation into ECS